-Transfer credit is reviewed by the Assistant Registrar for Transfer Evaluation and/or a Transfer Evaluator.
-The evaluators take into consideration the institution, its accreditation status, course descriptions, and the grade received when determining the transferability of courses.
+Transfer credit is reviewed by a transfer evaluator and/or the assistant registrar.
+The reviewer researches the institution, its accreditation status, course descriptions, cumulative GPA, grades earned, and possibly syllabi when determining the transferability of courses.
+Upon request by an FCC staff member, a student may be required to submit additional documentation such as course syllabi.
 FCC adheres to the general education and transfer policies of the Maryland Higher Education Commission and our own institutional policies as found in the FCC Academic Catalog.

-We also evaluate credit from colleges and universities outside the United States, but they must be reviewed by a United States evaluation service.
-We highly recommend either AACRAO
+We evaluate credit from colleges and universities outside the United States but they must be reviewed by a United States evaluation service first.
+FCC recommends World Education Services (WES)

-FCC can apply up to 45 credits to a student’s degree program.
-To earn an Associate’s degree, at least 15 credits must be completed in residence at FCC.
-To earn a Certificate, at least 3 credits must be completed in residence at FCC.
+FCC may apply up to 45 transfer credits to a student’s degree program.
+IB coursework is limited to 30 credits maximum.
+To earn an associate degree or a certificate, at least 25% of the credits earned must be completed in residence at FCC.

 Credits earned at an institution operating on the quarter hour system will be converted to semester credit hours if the credit is transferable.
 Quarter hours are multiplied by 2/3 to equal semester credit hours.
 For example, 5 quarter hours convert to 3.33 semester hours.